-Michael Jackson (b.1966) is an experimental photographer based in North Dorset, England.
+Michael G Jackson (b.1966) is an experimental photographer based in North Dorset, England.
 He studied art at West Dean College in Sussex, then apprenticed under landscape painter Christopher W Baker and later discovered his passion for photography.
 He moved away from working with traditional camera techniques in 2015 and is currently progressing the Luminogram process into new directions in which he has become regarded as a leading practitioner.

 His work has been exhibited internationally and is part of various private and museum collections including The National Art Gallery in Washington, USA.